Note: Applications open each year about Dec. 15.|

 ... learning to track and image a near-earth asteroid with your two teammates, up in the dome after midnight ... writing your own software to calculate its orbit ... working harder and learning faster than you ever thought possible ... and sharing the whole mind-expanding experience with some of the brightest, most interesting friends you'll ever make!

-The Summer Science Program is a 39-day residential enrichment program, held on two campuses (one in Southern California, one in New Mexico).
+The Summer Science Program is a 39-day residential enrichment program, held on two campuses (one in Colorado, one in New Mexico).
 Since 1959, talented high school students from diverse backgrounds have come to SSP for its research-based curriculum, stimulating guest lectures, and behind-the-scenes field trips to places like NASA's Jet Propulsion Lab or the Very Large Array (of radio telescopes).
 The challenging, college-like "SSP experience" accelerates students' academic and personal development, by immersing them in a supportive community of scholars.
-And, it's a lot of fun!
+And, it's a lot of fun! (yes, really)

 ||A student team at the Celestron C-14 at NM Tech's observatory